hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 #PBS -l nodes=1:ppn=1         ## 1 node, 1 processors per node
 #PBS -l walltime=01:00:00     ## Max time your job will run (no more than 72:00:00)

-ml PyTorch/2.1.2-foss-2023a   # Load the PyTorch module
+module load PyTorch/2.1.2-foss-2023a   # Load the PyTorch module

 cd $PBS_O_WORKDIR             # Change working directory to the location where the job was submitted